-- Investment advice fee Great-West, through its subsidiary Advised Assets Group LLC, provides participants with online advisory tools and services based upon the level of involvement desired in managing their accounts.
+- Third-party administration fee \$4.55 per month, or \$54.60 per year, is charged to each participant in the Deferred Compensation Plan for record-keeping services.
+This is assessed monthly and paid to Great-West. - Investment advice fee Great-West, through its subsidiary Advised Assets Group LLC, provides participants with online advisory tools and services based upon the level of involvement desired in managing their accounts.
 Guidance is offered at no additional cost.
 Advice is offered for an annual fee of \$25.
-All advice fees are assessed quarterly.
+All advice fees are assessed quarterly and paid to Great-West.
 Managed accounts provide ongoing professional asset management at the individual participant level.
 Plan participants receive a personalized and strategically designed retirement portfolio that is automatically managed quarterly.
 The managed account fee structure is asset based and ranges from 0.15% to 0.45%.
-Participants are responsible for paying this fee. - The Deferred Compensation Plan receives \$275,000 annually from the TPA to assist with paying the administrative costs of the plan.
+Participants are responsible for paying this fee.